 As for the rest of the royal family, well, they are if anything even odder.
-The Duke of Edinburgh supposedly can’t stand wine - we wonder what he thinks of his wife’s enthusiasm for vino? - and drinks plenty of beer.
+The Duke of Edinburgh supposedly couldn’t stand wine - we wonder what he thought of his wife’s enthusiasm for vino?
+Plus, he drank plenty of beer.

 While the only beer company to get the royal warrant and seal of approval is Shepherd Neame, a historic brewery whose Whitstable Ale is a favourite of mine, his favourite is a pint of Boddingtons.